 How will I know how my child is doing and how will you help me to support my child’s learning?

 The class teacher will meet with parents each term to discuss a child’s special educational needs, support and progress.
 We offer an open door policy where parents are welcome to come into the class in the mornings for up to 15 mins when children are dropped off at school.
 This is an opportunity to briefly discuss issues with the teacher or to make an appointment to meet with the class teacher for a longer discussion if needed.
 The teacher will be able to offer advice and practical ways that you can help your child at home.

 How will my child be able to contribute their views?

 We value and celebrate each child being able to express their views on all aspects of school life.
 This is usually carried out through the School Council which has representatives from each class.
 Prior to school council meetings the teacher facilitates a class discussion about the issues to be discussed so that all views can be shared.

 What support will there be for my child’s overall well being?

-We are an inclusive school; we welcome and celebrate diversity and have a SEN Development Assessment unit as an integral part of our school, for children with complex needs.
+We are an inclusive school; we welcome and celebrate diversity and have a SEN Inclusion Centre as an integral part of our school, for children with complex needs.
 All staff believe that children having high self-esteem is crucial to a child’s well-being.
 We have a caring, understanding team looking after your children.